 ” Please note that the “/localscratch/” space is meant for saving your job outputs for a temporary period only.
 The localscratch space data older than 14 days (2 Weeks) will be deleted.

-SERC does not maintain any backups of the localscratch space data, and hence will not be responsible for any data loss after the data deletion.
+SERC does not maintain any backups of the localscratch space data, and hence will not be responsible for any data loss.

 How to Use DGX1: